 The Company may from time to time issue flow-through common shares to finance a portion of its exploration activities.
 These shares transfer the tax deductibility of qualifying resource expenditures to investors.
 On issuance, the Company allocates gross proceeds received between a) the estimated fair value of the tax deductions sold to investors, which is recognized as a liability, and b) the estimated fair value of the common shares, which is recognized as share capital.

-For the year ended December 31, 2012 and the period from incorporation on August 3, 2011 to December 31, 2011 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2013 and 2012 (Expressed in Canadian dollars)

 3. SIGNIFICANT ACCOUNTING POLICIES (continued)

 Flow-through shares (continued)